Insulin lispro protamine and insulin lispro (Subcutaneous)

 - Have a glucagon kit and a syringe and needle available in case severe low blood sugar occurs.
 Check and replace any expired kits regularly.

-insulin lispro protamine and insulin lispro may cause serious allergic reactions, including anaphylaxis.
-This can be life-threatening and requires immediate medical attention.
+Insulin lispro protamine and insulin lispro may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Tell your doctor right away if you have a rash, itching, shortness of breath, swelling of the face, tongue, and throat, trouble breathing, or chest pain after you get the injection.

-Using insulin lispro protamine and insulin lispro together with other diabetes medicine (such as pioglitazone, rosiglitazone, Actos®, Actoplus Met®, Avandia®) may cause serious heart problems or edema (fluid retention).
-Check with your doctor immediately if you are rapidly gaining weight, having shortness of breath, chest pain or discomfort, extreme tiredness or weakness, trouble breathing, uneven heartbeat, or excessive swelling of the hands, wrist, ankles, or feet.
+Using insulin lispro protamine and insulin lispro together with other diabetes medicine (eg, pioglitazone, rosiglitazone, Actos®, Actoplus Met®, Avandia®) may cause serious heart problems or edema (fluid retention).
+Check with your doctor immediately if you are rapidly gaining weight, having chest pain or discomfort, extreme tiredness or weakness, trouble breathing, uneven heartbeat, or excessive swelling of the hands, wrist, ankles, or feet.

 You may have some skin redness, rash, itching, or swelling at the injection site.
 If this irritation is severe or does not go away, call your doctor.
 Do not inject insulin lispro protamine and insulin lispro into a skin area that is red, swollen, or itchy.

 Too much insulin lispro protamine and insulin lispro combination can cause hypoglycemia (low blood sugar).
+Low blood sugar can also occur if you use insulin lispro protamine and insulin lispro with another antidiabetic medicine, changes in insulin regimen, delay or miss a meal or snack, exercise more than usual, drink alcohol, or cannot eat because of nausea or vomiting or have diarrhea.
+Low blood sugar must be treated before it causes you to pass out (unconsciousness).
+People feel different symptoms of low blood sugar.
+It is important that you learn which symptoms you usually have so you can treat it quickly.
+Talk to your doctor about the best way to treat low blood sugar.
 Symptoms of low blood sugar include anxiety, behavior change similar to being drunk, blurred vision, cold sweats, confusion, depression, difficulty in thinking, dizziness or lightheadedness, drowsiness, excessive hunger, fast heartbeat, headache, irritability or abnormal behavior, nervousness, nightmares, restless sleep, shakiness, slurred speech, and tingling in the hands, feet, lips, or tongue.

 If symptoms of low blood sugar occur, eat glucose tablets or gel to relieve the symptoms.
 Also, check your blood for low blood sugar.
 Get to a doctor or a hospital right away if the symptoms do not improve.
 Someone should call for emergency help immediately if severe symptoms such as convulsions (seizures) or unconsciousness occur.
 Have a glucagon kit available, along with a syringe and needle, and know how to use it.
 Members of your household also should know how to use it.